Skip to main content

 rl-secure report all --purl=pkg:rl/my-project/my-package@1.0 --bundle=report.zip

-3) To confirm that the policy configuration change has been successfully applied, check the HTML analysis report for details about filtered network credentials.
+3) To confirm that the policy configuration change has been successfully applied, check the SAFE report (rl-html) for details about filtered network credentials.

-• In the HTML report, select Networking from the left sidebar.
+• In the SAFE report, select Networking from the left sidebar.

 • In the Show All Tags dropdown, select Filtered by uri-placeholder.